dermatz/vscode-ext-awesome-projects/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: 'dermatz'
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**What would you like to see?**
-A clear and concise description of what you want to happen.
+Describe the feature you want to see added.

-**Describe alternatives you've considered**
+**Why is this feature important?**
+Explain why this feature would be useful.

+**Any alternatives?**
-A clear and concise description of any alternative solutions or features you've considered.
+Mention any alternative solutions you've thought of.

-**Use case**
+**How would this be used?**
-Describe how this feature would be used in a Magento development workflow.
+Describe how you would use this feature in your workflow.

-**Extension Context**
-- Would this feature require additional configuration?
-- Would it affect existing log viewing functionality?
-- Does it require changes to the log file parsing?

-**Technical Considerations**
-- Potential impact on extension performance
-- Required access to VS Code APIs
-- Integration with Magento's logging system

-**Additional context**
+**Anything else?**
-Add any other context, screenshots, or mock-ups about the feature request here.
+Add any other information, screenshots, or mock-ups here.

 **Related Issues/PRs**
 Link to any related issues or pull requests.